Jaan-E-Mann: Plot

 Suhaan and Piya fall in love in college and elope.
-However, he kept his marriage a secret to further his career as a movie star and when his career hits a low, he returns home to find out that she has left him.
-She does not answer his calls or emails, and he soon receives a divorce notice in the mail.
+However, he kept his marriage a secret to further his career as a movie star, and when his career hit a low, he returned home to find out that she had left him.
+She does not answer his calls or letters, and he soon receives a divorce notice in the mail.

-Suhaan and Bonney hatch a plan to get Agastya and Piya together so that Suhaan does not need to pay alimony to Piya and Agastya can get the girl of his dreams.
+Suhaan and Bonney hatch a plan to get Agastya and Piya together so that Suhaan does not need to pay alimony to Piya and Agastya can end up with the woman of his dreams.
 Suhaan accompanies Agastya to New York to help Agastya win Piya over.
 They rent an apartment opposite Piya's and watch her every move using telescopes, binoculars, and surveillance techniques.
 Using a headset, Suhaan feeds Agastya lines to woo Piya with and eventually succeeds in getting Piya and Agastya together.

 One night, Suhaan finds out Piya has a baby girl, Suhaan's daughter.
 He realizes that she left him since she did not want her and the baby to ruin Suhaan's film career.
 Suhaan realizes his mistake and tries to make amends and start a new life with Piya and his daughter, Suhaani.
 Unfortunately, before he can act, Piya gets engaged to Agastya.

 It later emerges that Piya's brother, Vishal (Nawwab Shah), had been hiding letters that Suhaan wrote to her and was responsible for initiating the divorce process.
 Agastya realizes that Piya is still in love with Suhaan and not him; so, he reveals the truth and tells her to be with Suhaan.
 Piya flies back to India where Suhaan is trying to find work as a small-time actor.
 They express their mutual love, reuniting their broken family.

 A few years later, Agastya is on a NASA Space Shuttle and initiates a video conference with Suhaan and Piya (on Suhaan's birthday).
-He introduces them to his new girlfriend who looks strikingly like Piya.
+He introduces them to his new girlfriend, who looks strikingly like Piya.